ipritom/gonit-opengl/README.md

 Axis(color=(200, 190, 250), alpha=1, line_width=1)
 ```
 ## 🛈 Important Information
-* OpenGL coordinate system is by default normalised device coordinator (NDC).
+* OpenGL coordinate system is by default set to normalised device coordinator (NDC).
 That means all the X, Y, or Z components will be between -1 to 1.

 * Current implementation of this package is consistent with 2D drawings.
-However, Z components also need to be passed (can be set 0).
+However, Z components also need to be passed (can be set to 0).
 The 3D feature will be implemented in future version.